emre-h/TOGG-Case-Study/README.md

 <uses-permission android:name="android.car.permission.CAR_VENDOR_EXTENSION" />
 ```

 Normally app must request these permissions at runtime to get vehicle information but our launcher app is a priviliged system app.
+Runtime permission example will be explained at other part in this document.

 `Android.bp` file line 7:
 ```bash